-The role of the Compensation Committee is to, among other things, establish and review our general compensation philosophy, review and approve compensation paid to our senior officers, review compensation paid to our independent directors, and administer incentive compensation plans and programs, including retaining authority to make and modify awards under such plans.
+The role of the Compensation Committee is to, among other things, establish and review our general compensation philosophy, review and approve compensation paid to our senior executive officers, review compensation paid to our independent directors, and administer incentive compensation plans and programs, including retaining authority to make and modify awards under such plans.

-The Compensation Committee determines the base salaries, cash incentive bonuses, LTI awards and other forms of compensation for our named executive officers and reviews and makes recommendations to the Board with respect to director compensation.
+The Compensation Committee determines the base salaries, cash incentive bonuses, LTI awards and other forms of compensation for our named executive officers and reviews and makes recommendations to the Board with respect to independent director compensation.
 The Compensation Committee reviews and authorizes the terms of employment agreements, severance agreements, and other material compensation agreements between Intermex and our named executive officers.
-In addition, the Compensation Committee administers our incentive compensation and equity-based plans, as well as oversees our stock ownership and retention policy.
+In addition, the Compensation Committee administers our incentive compensation and equity-based plans, as well as our stock ownership and retention policy and other executive compensation policies and procedures.